 The game was dominated by the Capitals from the start, with the team shutting out Los Angeles in a lopsided contest.
 The Caps received goals from Lars Eller, Marcus Johansson, Brett Connolly, T.J.
 Oshie, and Justin Williams en route to a 5-0 victory

-On February 6, 2016, the Caps played the dvision rival Philadelphia Flyers.
+On February 7, 2017, the Caps played their division rivals, the Philadelphia Flyers.
 At that time, the Caps were in first place and on their way to winning the franchise’s second President’s Trophy.
 The Flyers were fighting for a wild card position, which they eventually earned by the end of that season.